 Dental implants typically require extensive planning by the surgeon and your general dentist.
-Dr. Kachele performs both the surgery and the Prosthetic restorations in his office and has been doing this for over 25 years.
 Is most cases, using a combination of the clinical examination and careful review of your traditional 2-D dental images, i.e. Panoramic X-Ray or Peri-Apical X-Rays of the surrounding jaw and teeth, we are able to gather the majority of the needed information.
 However in many circumstances, these 2-D images may not be sufficient.
 This is where 3-D imaging is revolutionizing the treatment of dental implants.

 We utilize the use of a combination 2-D / 3-D machine: The Carestream 8100 3D allows us to only obtain the 3-D imaging when needed, reducing your exposure to unnecessary RADs or Radiation.

 The 3-D images are then used to determine the safest location for the placement of the dental implant.
 By having this information prior to surgery we are now able to plug this information into the latest innovation in implant treatment planning software.
 Using this software we are able to fabricate a surgical guide that will allow us to place the implant with proper surgical planning, down to 0.5mm!
 This helps to avoid any surprises during the procedure.

 This is what we mean by “CT-guided Implant Placement”.
 The 3D imaging actually allows the procedure to be “performed” in advance of your surgery.
 A 3-D CT is obtained in our office, then using Anatomage we are able to place the implant or implants within the 3D mock-up of your dentition in the safest and most ideal positions.
 These implant positions can be shared in advance with your general dentist so that treatment is ideal.